 10.1 All vehicles, awnings, tents, caravans etc. must be parked within the allotted space to allow a clear 1m (4ft) fire break between neighbouring trade pitches.
 A fire access lane must be maintained at the front and rear of the trade area.

 11.1 Generators may be used on the campsites providing they are moderately sized and do not reach a noise level whereby they become a nuisance to adjacent Campers.

 11.2 The Large Model Association will stop the use of any Camper’s equipment if, in their opinion, it is causing a nuisance to others or it is in a dangerous condition.

 11.3 The use of generators, and outside use of televisions, radios, stereos or any other equipment that emits noise is banned from 10:30pm to 7am daily.
 At other times this must not exceed a moderate level.

-12.5 When generators are used they must be situated a minimum of 3m from any tent, caravan or vehicle.
+12.10 When generators are used they must be situated a minimum of 3 m from any tent, caravan or vehicle.
 Generators must be switched off before refuelling.

-12.6 Fuel must be stored in containers that comply with The Petroleum (Consolidation) Regulations 2014 (PCR) and all containers should be stored away from any potential sources of ignition and in a well ventilated location.
+12.11 Fuel must be stored in containers that comply with The Petroleum (Consolidation) Regulations 2014 (PCR) and all containers should be stored away from any potential sources of ignition and in a well-ventilated location.

-12.7 In the event of a fire please evacuate everyone from the caravan or tent and raise the alarm immediately by contacting any site official or by ringing 999 from a mobile phone, please state your exact location to also facilitate the smooth entrance and direction of the emergency vehicles.
+12.12 In the event of a fire please evacuate everyone from the caravan or tent and raise the alarm immediately by ringing 999 and contacting a site official on 07827 675665 please state your exact location to also facilitate the smooth entrance and direction of the emergency vehicles.

-12.9 In the event of an incident please follow the directions of show officials, and ensure that your children remain with you and that they are aware of the dangers from attending fire engines.
+12.14 In the event of an incident please follow the directions of show officials and ensure that your children remain with you and that they are aware of the dangers from attending fire engines.